apachecn/pytorch-doc-zh/docs/1.0/torch.md

 Computes a QR decomposition of `input`, but without constructing ![](img/1d680db5f32fd278f8d48e5407691154.jpg) and ![](img/502cdd9c79852b33d2a6d18ba5ec3102.jpg) as explicit separate matrices.

-Rather, this directly calls the underlying LAPACK function &lt;cite&gt;?geqrf&lt;/cite&gt; which produces a sequence of ‘elementary reflectors’.
+Rather, this directly calls the underlying LAPACK function `?geqrf` which produces a sequence of ‘elementary reflectors’.

 See [LAPACK documentation for geqrf](https://software.intel.com/en-us/node/521004) for further details.